jupyter-book/jupyter-book/README.md

 ## Governance of This Project

-Jupyter Book 2 is still developing relatively rapidly, so please be patient if things change or features iterate and change quickly.
+Jupyter Book is an official sub-project of Jupyter, you can find more about our team and governance process in our [Team Compass](https://compass.jupyterbook.org/).

 ## Contribute or Improve The Book